-There is a growing demand for tighter security at banks and ATMs, airports, industrial sites, military installations, large entertainment complexes, and power stations.
-Designing hardware for such systems is particularly challenging because it must withstand tampering, fault attacks, and eavesdropping.
-It has recently been shown that for many digital signature and identification schemes an attacker can inject faults into the hardware and the resulting incorrect outputs may completely expose the secret signatures [2].
+There is a growing demand for tighter security at banks, airports, industrial sites, military installations, large entertainment complexes, and power stations [1].
+In these critical applications various forms of security at the software and hardware components is essential to provide maximum level of security [2].
+Designing hardware for such systems is particularly challenging because it must withstand tampering, fault attacks, and eavesdropping [2, 3].
+It has recently been shown that for many digital signature and identification schemes an attacker can inject faults into the hardware and the resulting incorrect outputs and compromise the security [4].
 Hence, as cryptographic hardware becomes increasingly vulnerable to such fault attacks, future cryptographic processors must continue processing computations correctly in the presence of such attacks.
-In this regard, [3] presents a technique showing how the presence of faults in the public parameters of an elliptic curve cryptosystem may expose the secret keys.
+The presence of faults in the public parameters of an elliptic curve cryptosystem may expose the secret keys [5].

-Electronic cryptographic hardware can process information at significantly higher rates than mechanical devices, and can inadvertently leak much more information through side channels.
+Electronic cryptographic hardwares process information at significantly higher rates than software implementations; however can inadvertently leak information through side channels.
 A resourceful attacker may even be able to observe the performance of an electronic device on inputs of their choice, e.g., trying many passwords per second and watching out for an unusual activity pattern on a chip.
-Physical contact with the chip is not necessary, as demonstrated recently by electromagnetic-emission [12] and acoustic attacks [17] against public-domain implementations of RSA running on common laptops and desktops.
-Diagnostic equipment used by chip manufacturers for silicon debugging [15] can also be used to undermine cryptographically secure hardware.
+Physical contact with the chip is not necessary, as demonstrated recently by electromagnetic-emission and acoustic attacks against public-domain implementations of RSA running on common laptops and desktops [6, 7, 8].
+Diagnostic equipment used by chip manufacturers for silicon debugging can also be used to undermine cryptographically secure hardware [9].
 Thermal imaging with even poor resolution can distinguish inputs that cause unusual patterns and identify large structural components of the chip, such as multipliers, that are indispensable in public-key cryptography.
 This approach facilitates timing attacks where the attacker may glean useful information, e.g. during a multiply operation.
-Such attacks have been detailed by Kocher [13] and demonstrated by Boneh and Brumley in a practical setting against the OpenSSL [7].
+Such attacks have been detailed in a practical setting against the OpenSSL [10, 11].
 In the meantime, more sophisticated spectrographic equipment is available and is rapidly becoming inexpensive.
 Additionally, attackers may compromise hardware systems through social engineering and gain unauthorised physical access to critical keyboards, monitors, LEDs or wires.
 Therefore, security analysis often ascribes seemingly unreasonable powers to the attackers, in the hope to err on the side of overestimating attackers rather than underestimating them.
-Many types of secure hardware (wireless base-stations, aerospace communications, e-cash) must last for over 10 years, and thus designers must account for future technological advances rather than only consider known attacks.
-This suggests frugal minimisation of sidechannel information, new mathematical formalisations, and new design algorithms.
+Many types of secure hardware, such as wireless base-stations, aerospace communications, and e-cash, must last for over 10 years, and thus designers must account for future technological advances rather than only consider known attacks.
+This suggests frugal minimization of side-channel information, new mathematical formalisations, and new design algorithms.

-The proposal is to complicate attacks against cryptographically secure hardware that are based on Fault attacks and Differential Power Analysis (DPA) [14].
-This statistical technique uses measurements of power consumption of a circuit in different circumstances in the hope that energy patterns may correlate with signal patterns.
+The important point is to complicate attacks against cryptographically secure hardware that are based on Fault attacks and Differential Power Analysis (DPA) [12, 13].
+In [13], a statistical technique uses measurements of power consumption of a circuit in different circumstances in the hope that energy patterns may correlate with signal patterns.
 DPA-based methods automatically formulate numerous hypotheses about cryptographic patterns, e.g. digital keys, and correlate them against empirical side-channel information.
 While typical DPA attacks rely on measuring supply current, statistically significant data about thermal patterns may also weaken cryptographic hardware.
 Simply increasing the number of sensors, the frequency of readings, or the sensitivity of thermal measurements may automatically decrease expected discovery time for encryption keys.